 Join us monthly to read and discuss texts that offer perspectives on the experiences of marginalized groups or individuals or histories of social (in)justice.
-We read both fiction and non-fiction, selected by our members.
-Our virtual discussions take place the second Wednesday of every month at 7:30pm.
+We read both fiction and non-fiction, selected by our members, sparked by issues in our LWV Impact on Issues documents.
+Our discussions take place the first Wednesday of every month at 7:30 pm.

 Advance registration is required.
 We welcome all PWM League members; non-members are welcome if space permits.
 Free.